AGCCS/AGCCS-CTRL22/README.md

 ## Motivation

-The Combined Charging System (CCS) provides a specification for low-cost home-charging of electric vehicles with up to 22kW.
+The Combined Charging System (CCS) provides a specification for low-cost home-charging of electric vehicles (EVs) with up to 22kW.
 It is based on a simplistic protocol by which the vehicle and the charging station negotiate available power.
 Of-the-shelf wall-boxes forward the common 3x230V supply at an adjustable current limit to the vehicle via the CCS standard.

 The aim of this project is to scale the simplicity of the low-cost single-user wallbox approach to larger parking lots in order to address appartment buildings or shopping venues.
 These configurations are characterised by a limited and possibly varying amount of available power.
 Hence, a fixed allocation per parking slot would be inefficient.
 Instead, we seek for an environment by which individual charging spots communicate and negotiate the power distribution dynamically.
 Conveivable schemes include first-comes-first-serve, fairness-based-energy-distribution, or ready-to-go-by-schedule.
 Optionally, an external agent may limit the ussage of non-renewable enery in favour of e.g. available solar power at the given time to the day.